alemily100/alemily100.github.io/_posts/2026-07-10-an-introduction-to-deep-adaptive-design-dad.md

 ## Neural Networks

-Whilst neural Networks have always struck me as mystical black box, broadly speaking their specific approach to model fitting is somewhat similar to more statistically-minded approaches such as ordinary least squares estimator for linear regression.
+Whilst neural Networks have always struck me as mystical black boxes, broadly speaking their specific approach to model fitting is somewhat similar to more statistically-minded approaches such as ordinary least squares estimator for linear regression.
 It is more so their intricate architecture, rather than their broader methodology, which differs.

 Like any statsitical model, with a neural network you have a number of inputs which you wish to use to predict some output.
 Similarly to a linear regression, a neural network takes these inputs and finds a relationship to map the inputs to an output.
 The exact relationship between inputs and outputs is formed in hidden layers of the neural network.